DenverConnectedVehicle/ConnectedPedestrian/README.md

 ATCMTD funds cutting-edge transportation technologies to reduce congestion and improve the safety of our transportation system.
 This is a four-year, $12M effort.
 Denver is testing and demonstrating connected vehicle (CV) and infrastructure technology for improvements to congestion and safety for Denver residents and businesses.

 The ATCMTD program is comprised of three projects: Connected Freight, Connected TMC and Fleet, and Connected Pedestrian.
 The program as a whole, as well as the projects underneath it, are designed to test the feasibility and value of using new technology to reduce congestion and improve safety.
-The tests will involve relatively constrained deployments and are unlikely to be felt by an average member of the public on the street.
-Instead, the aim of the project is to demonstrate the impact of the technology at a systems-level and build out the corresponding technology infrastructure necessary for the City to scale after the program concludes.
+The aim of the project is to demonstrate the impact of the technology at a systems-level and build out the corresponding technology infrastructure necessary for the City to scale after the program concludes.

 ### Vision Statement